techrail/bark/client/README.md

 	// We are using JSONHandler here so the line that will be logged will actually be a JSON string log.SetSlogHandler(slog.NewJSONHandler(file, client.SlogHandlerOptions()))

 	// If you want to log to STDOUT, you can use `os.Stdout` in place of the `file` as writer
-	// Of course in case that you would have  remove the unused code from above.

-	log.Info("Some Message that'll be sent to random.txt file") log.WaitAndEnd()
+	// Of course in case that you would have removed the unused code from above. log.Info("Some Message that'll be sent to random.txt file") log.WaitAndEnd()
 }